 2. “Hit ‘Em Up”- 2Pac

 Perhaps there is no musical feud as famous as the East Coast vs. West Coast, Bad Boy Records vs. Death Row Records, Biggie vs. Tupac saga of the 90s.
-Tragically, the feud only dissipated with the shootings of Tupac Shakur and the Notorious B.IG. in the mid-90s.
-Both cases have remained unsolved, so naturally there is no shortage of theories surrounding the events that transpired that led to the deaths of the two hip-hop icons.
-Some even believe that the lyrics of “Hit ‘Em Up” was one of the igniting factors that help to escalade the feud, with it inflammatory lyrics that call out Biggie, Puff Daddy (Diddy), Lil’ Kim, and the East Coast in general.
+Tragically, the feud only dissipated after the shootings of Tupac Shakur and the Notorious B.IG. in the mid-90s.
+Tupac’s “Hit ‘Em Up” only escalated the feud further with inflammatory lyrics about Biggie, Puff Daddy (Diddy), Lil’ Kim, and the East Coast in general.

-Notable Lyrics: “You claim to be a player / but I f***ed your wife” (Biggie’s wife was known to have gone to Tupac after the couple became estranged)
+Notable Lyrics (clean): “You claim to be a player / but I bust your wife” (Biggie’s wife was known to have gone to Tupac after the couple became estranged)

 3. “I’ll Stick Around”- Foo Fighters

 Following Kurt Cobain’s death in 1994, the relationship between remaining Nirvana members and widow Courtney Love turned very strained.
 When David Grohl formed the Foo Fighters, he channeled some of those feelings into this song, although he denied it was about Love for many years.